Repairing Chipped or Broken Teeth

 How Do We Chip or Crack Our Teeth?

+Cracked teeth are a problem we can treat at A&M Dental Arts in Manalapan.
 Enamel, which covers the teeth and is the hardest substance in the human body, has its limits.
-Chewing on hard candy or ice, biting down hard, receiving a blow to the face, or grinding your teeth in your sleep could all cause a tooth to chip or crack.
-Poor hygiene and cavities can weaken our teeth and make them more susceptible to being chipped or cracked.
+Chewing on hard candy or ice, biting down too hard, receiving a blow to the face, or grinding your teeth in your sleep could all cause a tooth to chip or crack.
+Poor hygiene and cavities can also weaken our teeth and make them more susceptible to being chipped or cracked.

-What Types of Broken or Chipped Teeth Would Dr. Singh Recommend Fixing?
+What Types of Broken, Chipped, or Cracked Teeth Would Dr. Singh Recommend Fixing?

-are tiny cracks in teeth.
+Craze lines are tiny cracks in teeth.
 These types of cracks only affect the outer layer of the enamel.
 They’re very common in adults.
 They are extremely shallow and they don’t cause pain.
-Although they are not cosmetically pleasing, they’re not dangerous and do not require treament.
+Although they are not cosmetically pleasing, they’re not dangerous and do not require treatment.

-is a fracture at the point of a tooth on the chewing surface.
-A cusp can become weakened and either break off on its own or may need to be removed by Dr. A&M Dental Arts.
+A fractured cusp is a crack at the point of a tooth on the chewing surface.
+A cusp can become weakened and either break off on its own or may need to be removed by A&M Dental Arts.
 Removing it relieves the pain in most cases.
 Fractured cusps rarely damage the pulp, so root canal treatment is usually not necessary.
 To repair the tooth back to normal, Dr. Singh may recommend a crown.

-happens when a tooth is cracked and, over time, the crack progresses until the tooth eventually splits into two separate parts.
+A split tooth happens when a tooth is cracked and, over time, the crack progresses until the tooth eventually splits into two separate parts.
 Depending on the gravity of the split, Dr. Singh may not be able to save the tooth intact.
-Depending on the position and extent of the crack, they will determine whether part of the tooth can be saved with a crown or another restorative procedure.
+Depending on the position and extent of the crack in cracked teeth, we will determine whether part of the tooth can be saved with a crown or another restorative procedure.

-are cracks that begin in the root of a tooth.
+Vertical root fractures are cracks that begin in the root of a tooth.
 Because the fracture line may not be visible, Dr. Singh has to pay special attention to your symptoms in order to identify if you have one.
 Vertical root fractures are some of the most difficult fractures to identify.
 They are often fixed through endodontic treatment.
-It is sometimes possible to save part of the tooth, but in many cases the tooth needs to be removed.
+It is sometimes possible to save part of the tooth, but in many cases, the tooth needs to be removed.

 How to Prevent Cracking or Chipping

-It is difficult to completely prevent damage to our because almost everyone ends up with a certain amount eventually.
-Here are a few ideas that Dr. suggests to keep it to a minimum:
+It is difficult to completely prevent damage to our teeth, but here are a few ideas that Dr. Singh suggests to keep it to a minimum:

 - Don’t chew on ice, popcorn kernels, pens, hard candy, or other hard objects.